 Allergy, Asthma & Immunology Education and Research Organization, Inc. (ARTrustTM)

-• A new Annual Meeting activity was successfully established as an inaugural event “The ARTrust 5K Run/Walk.”
-Over 500 people participated in the Run/Walk.
+• A new Annual Meeting activity was successfully established “The ARTrust 5K Run/Walk.”
+Over 500 people participated in 2013 and again in 2014.

 2011 - 2012

 • The ARTrust continued its efforts to reach $10 million, while still granting a total of over $4.5 million dollars.

 • Expanded fund raising efforts were established in the area of “partnership” initiatives.
 Partnership initiatives included the renaissance of named lectureships and honor funds, resulting in a new campaign name “ARTrust - Investing Together in Our Future.”

 • As a presidential initiative of Dennis K. Ledford, MD, FAAAAI, a goal was set for the corpus to reach $10 million, naming the effort Impact 2012.

 • ARTrust awards are expanded to provide a broad scope of resources available to researchers and clinicians in various settings.

 • The ART will now be known as the ARTrust.